rapliandras/roadrunner-symfony/README.md

 Use (Windows):
 From mingw32 (git bash): `./rrserve.sh`

-Thanks to:
+Special thanks to:
-https://github.com/dunglas who wrote the base of this code.
+All the https://roadrunner.dev/ dev team and https://github.com/dunglas who published the base of this code.